tracylv/webmirror/README.md

 1. remove the webmirror.js from your page after you finished web frontend developing work.

 #### Known Issues:
-1. in IE browsers, sometimes mousewheel scroll Up/Down couldn't scroll the page, only update the design layer opacity.
+1. in IE browsers, sometimes mousewheel scroll Up/Down couldn't scroll the page, only update the design layer opacity instead.
 *Solution: Press "Alt" Key again.*